 "I Don't Sing"

 Rachel's article, "I Don't Sing!"
-Teaching Music in After-School Settings with Untrained High School Male Voices was recently published in Teaching Artist Journal.
+Teaching Music in After-School Settings with Untrained High School Male Voices was published in Teaching Artist Journal.
 This article explores the triumphs and tensions inherent in coaching adolescent male singers, particularly when blending skill-building and performance preparation.

 Site-Specific theatre: new perspectives on pedagogy and performanceco-written with Dr. Amy Cordileone

-Rachel's article, "Site-Specific theatre: new perspectives on pedagogy and performance," co-authored with Dr. Amy Cordileone, was recently published in RiDE: The Journal of Applied Theatre and Performance.
+Rachel's article, "Site-Specific theatre: new perspectives on pedagogy and performance," co-authored with Dr. Amy Cordileone, was published in RiDE: The Journal of Applied Theatre and Performance.

 Through the Gladeco-written with Cali Moore